 Regulations implementing some treaties were issued as Treasury Decisions (T.D.).
 Other treaties are explained by Treasury explanations.
 The fifth column lists the T.D. numbers and the I.R.B. or C.B. in which each T.D. or Treasury explanation is printed.

-You can buy the C.B. containing a particular tax treaty, regulation, or explanation from the Superintendent of Documents, U.S. Government Printing Office, P.O.
-Box 371954, Pittsburg, PA., 15250-7954.
+You can buy the C.B. containing a particular tax treaty, regulation, or explanation from the:

+Superintendent of Documents U.S. Government Printing Office P.O.
+Box 371954 Pittsburgh, PA., 15250-7954.

 You can also order it by calling the Government Printing Office at (202) 512-1800 (not a toll free number).

-Taxpayer Appeal Rights and Assistance
+Taxpayer Appeal Rights and How To Get More Information

-- This chapter discusses:

-- Your appeal rights

-- · Assistance available to you from IRS
+- Your appeal rights - · Assistance available to you from IRS

-□1 Y our Rights as a Taxpayer
+- □ 1 Your Rights as a Taxpayer

-□ 556 Examination of Returns, Appeal

-Rights, and Claims for Refund
+- ☐ 556 Examination of Returns, Appeal Rights, and Claims for Refund

-□ 910 Guide to Free Tax Services
+- □ 910 Guide to Free Tax Services